This article describes how to use the moderator dashboard.

 As a moderator, you always see all tabs, even though they might be disabled for attendees.

 On the Chat tab, you can see the messages that are sent and send messages yourself.
 Messages posted under the Attendees tab are visible to everyone (attendees, speakers and moderators).
-Those posted under the Speakers tab are only visible by speakers and moderators.
+Those posted under the Speakers tab are only visible to speakers and moderators.

 As a moderator, you can delete messages of others from the moderator dashboard by clicking the trashcan that appears when you hover over a message.
 You will need to confirm that you really want to delete it.